 ALSO READShiv Sena-BJP vie for Mumbai Mayor post BJP extended support to 'extortionist' Shiv Sena to save its govt.: NCP Cracks in Congress over supporting Shiv Sena for Mumbai Mayor BJP pulls out of Mayor race, says will support Shiv Sena in Mumbai's interest BJP maintains winning streak in Maha; Sena tops Mumbai tally

+Whenever and wherever it is sung, we give it due respect.
+What we are opposing is it being made mandatory.
+Since we were not allowed to put forth our view in the House, we will meet the commissioner and put across our point," he added.
 The Madras High Court ruling had triggered a political slugfest in the Maharashtra Legislature, with a BJP MLA demanding its implementation in schools and colleges of the state, while the All India Majlis-e-Ittehadul Muslimeen (AIMIM) and SP MLAs opposed the proposal.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)